david4eva/cafe-menu/README.md

   - [Getting Started](#getting-started)

 ## How to Order
-1. Order from our menu by visiting – [David.s Cafe Menu](davids-cafe.netlify.app)
+1. Order from our menu by visiting – [David's Cafe Menu](https://davids-cafe.netlify.app).
 3. Explore the menu and choose your favorite items.
 4. Place your order with our friendly staff.